littlebtc/font-awesome-sass-rails/README.md

 (By default Rails will import all SCSS files in `app/assets/stylesheets`, you can change this behavior by modifying `application.css`.)

-You can also use it with the SASS-converted Bootstrap gem, like [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) or [anjlab-bootstrap-rails](https://github.com/anjlab/bootstrap-rails).
+You can also use it with the Sass-converted Bootstrap gem, like [bootstrap-sass](https://github.com/thomas-mcdonald/bootstrap-sass) or [anjlab-bootstrap-rails](https://github.com/anjlab/bootstrap-rails).
 Just require/import font-awesome right after bootstrap.

 ### IE7 Support